networknext/next/docs/source/next_server_t.rst

 .. code-block:: c++

 	next_server_t * next_server_create( void * context,
+	                                    const char * server_address,
 	                                    const char * bind_address,
+	                                    const char * datacenter,
-	                                    void (*packet_received_callback)( next_server_t * server, void * context, const uint8_t * packet_data, int packet_bytes ) );
+	                                    void (*packet_received_callback)( next_server_t * server, void * context, const next_address_t * from, const uint8_t * packet_data, int packet_bytes ) );

 **Parameters:**

 	- **context** -- An optional pointer to context passed to any callbacks made from the server.

+	- **server_address** -- The public IP address and port that clients will connect to.

-	- **bind_address** -- An address string describing the bind address and port to bind to.
-Typically "0.0.0.0:0" is passed in, which binds to any IPv4 interface and lets the system pick a port.
-Alternatively, you can bind to a specific port "0.0.0.0:50000".
+	- **bind_address** -- The address and port to bind to.
+Typically "0.0.0.0:[portnum]" is passed in, binding the server socket to any IPv4 interface on a specific port, for example: "0.0.0.0:50000".

+	- **datacenter** -- The name of the datacenter that the game server is running in.
+Please pass in "local" until we work with you to determine the set of datacenters you host servers in.

-	- **packet_received_callback** -- Called from the same thread that calls *next_server_update*, whenever a packet is received from the server.
+	- **packet_received_callback** -- Called from the same thread that calls *next_server_update*, whenever a packet is received from a client.
 Required.

 **Return value:**

 	The newly created server instance, or NULL, if the server could not be created.

-	Typically, NULL is only returned when another socket is already bound on the same port, or if an invalid bind address is passed in.
+	Typically, NULL is only returned when another socket is already bound on the same port, or if an invalid server or bind address is passed in.

 **Example:**